Preparing our children for the future is to prepare them for jobs that don’t exist yet.

 If your son or daughter would like to work on driverless cars, it is more likely they would be working on software.
 Even if they work on the hardware parts of the project, it is impossible to be effective without understanding software.

-Therein lies the need and the promise of getting our children to learn to code.
+Therein lies the need of why kids really need to learn code and the promise of getting our children future ready.